jjean95/66daysofdata/README.md

 ### **Statistical techniques in Tableau** 📉

-- Univariate exploratory data analysis
+- Univariate (a type of data which consists of observations on only a single characteristic or attribute) exploratory data analysis

 *Platform: DataCamp